Introduction to car stereo

 - GPS navigation

-- support for Pandora® Internet radio
+- Support for Pandora® Internet radio and other app-related sources

 We're also seeing increased integration of smartphone apps with both iPhones® and Android smartphones.